fmarino-ipzs/eid-it-wallet-docs/docs/en/credential-issuance-low-level.rst

       "expires_in": 3600,
   }

-If the Refresh Token is expired or invalid, the PID/(Q)EAA Provider MUST issue an error, using the error type member set to ``invalid_grant``.
+If the Refresh Token is expired or invalid, the Credential Issuer MUST issue an error, using the error type member set to ``invalid_grant``.
 Therefore, to obtain the Digital Credential an issuance flow authenticating the User is required, as defined in Section :ref:`credential-issuance-low-level:Low-Level Issuance Flow`.

 Security Considerations
 ^^^^^^^^^^^^^^^^^^^^^^^